vaskardahal/aws-data-engineer-associate/Storage/DynamoDB.md

 	* A mandatory key made of one or more attributes.
 	* Primary key is used to retrieve the data.
 	* This is why knowing access patterns is essential in the table design.
+* Time to Live (TTL) feature:
+	* If TTL attribute is added to the table items, it will act as a timestamp that will be used to tell DynamoDB when to start getting rid of items.
+	* DynamoDB compares current time to the value of TTL key in an item.
+If the current time is greater than the item's TTL value, then the item is marked for deletion.
+	* DynamoDB then automatically removes the expired items from the tables, and indexes - including Local Secondary Indexes  (LSIs) and Global Secondary Indexes (GSIs) - within 48 hours of expiration.
+	* Since the expired item is not deleted immediately, result set of queries might return this item as well.
+Filter operations to exclude items marked for deletion should be used to avoid this occurrence.
 ### RDS vs DynamoDB
 | Characterstic     | Relational DBMS                                                                                                                                                                                                                                                                    | Amazon DynamoDB                                                                                                                                                                                                                                                                                                                                                     |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |